Critaek/Computational_Intelligence_22/lab3/README.md

 The max_depth limit has been implemented by returning simply 0 point and no move.

 # 3.4 Reinforcement Learning Agent
+Code from Prof. Calabrese example, but revisited to work with Nim. <br />
 I'm not sure about my implementation, it's maximizing and not minimizing.
 I thins i messed up something.
 Any advice will be appreciated.